raspberrypilearning/sense-hat-data-logger/worksheet2.md

           f.write(",".join(str(value) for value in header)+ "\n")
   ```

   In this new version of the function you start with an empty list for the header
     ```python3
     header =[]
     ```
   Then each setting is checked and if that setting is set to `True` then the related data is either appended (if it's a item).
     ```python3
     if TEMP_H:
         header.append("temp_h")
     ```
-    Or extended if it's multiple items of data.
+  Or extended if it involves multiple items of data.
     ```python3
     if ORIENTATION:
         header.extend(["pitch","roll","yaw"])
     ```

-1. The final change to make is to the `get_sense_data` function which is a similar change to the one made to the `file_setup` function.
+1. The final change to make is to the `get_sense_data` function, which is a similar change to the one made to the `file_setup` function.
 Your code which did look like this:

   ```python3
   def get_sense_data():